rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Phase 1 - Definition and Planning (Week 13-14)**
 - Defining the user personas, use cases and flow of the application.
 - Implementing the initlal UI design using Figma (wireframes, layout, color scheme).
-- Planning Information Architecture and Technical Design??
+- Designing information architecture and technical design
 - Planning the oveall schedule for the project and user testing of the application.

 **Phase 2 - Basic structure and main functionalities (Week 15-16)**
-- a
-- a
-- a
+- Setting up the development environment (React frontend, Node.js backend).
+- Creating the SQLite database and defining the data schema for recipes (e.g., title, ingredients).
+- Developing basic CRUD functionality (create, read , update, delete the recipe).
+- Documenting them on GitHub.

 **Phase 3 - Advanced features and optimization (Week 17-18)**
 - a